RIAEvangelist/node-parrot-drone/projects/common.md

 Playing state of a FlightPlan.

 Triggered : by [StartFlightPlan](#0_11_0), [PauseFlightPlan](#0_11_1) or [StopFlightPlan](#0_11_2).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` MavlinkFilePlayingStateChanged ` event from the drone :

 ```javascript